osplanning-data-standards/GTFS-PLUS/files/routes_ft.md

 Optional Attributes	| Description
 ----------			| -------------
 `proof_of_payment`	| A boolean value indicating if the route has fare enforcement through random inspection (true) or if the driver oversees payment (false).
 `percent_using_farebox` | Floating point value between 0 and 1 indicating the percent of passengers boarding who pay a cash fare at the farebox (as opposed to paying via Smart Card or other payment method.
 This value will be overridden by `percent_using_farebox` in `stop_times_ft`, if provided.
+This is a TCQSM parameter used to calculate dwell time.